-As we all adjust to a post pandemic world it’s easy to understand why so many of us have heightened levels of social anxiety.
-Knowing that the virus has killed millions of people worldwide, the survival brain now takes command in social situations, ramping up our stress hormones.
+As we all adjust to a post pandemic world it’s easy to understand why so many of us have heightened levels of social anxiety; the survival brain now takes command in social situations, ramping up our stress hormones.

-“Are these people safe or is this a situation I should stay away from?” is the type of question we ask ourselves.
+“Are these people/this situation safe or something I should stay away from?”

-But it’s not just the fallout from the virus that creates problems for many people; anyone who suffers from social anxiety gets triggered, virus or no virus.
+But it’s not just the fallout from Covid-19 that creates problems for many of us.
+Anyone who suffers from social anxiety gets triggered, virus or no virus.
 It’s being amongst others and out of our usual comfort zones that are the main problems.

 My own social anxiety – a confession